In this tutorial, you will learn how to configure the Surfshark VPN tunnel on your AsusWRT router.

 Before connecting to the VPN, you will need to configure the OpenVPN client on your router.

-1. You have to connect to the Control panel of your Asus router.
-This can be done by entering your Default Gateway in the address bar of your browser.
+1. Start by connecting to the Control panel of your Asus router.
+You can do that by entering your Default Gateway address into your browser's URL address bar.
 In most cases, by default, it is 192.168.1.1

 3. When logged in to the Control panel, you should see the VPN tab in the left sidebar.